FlowFuse/website/src/blog/2023/09/modernize-your-legacy-industrial-data-part2.md

 ---
 title: Modernize your legacy industrial data.
 Part 2.
-subtitle: "Enhancing Legacy Industrial Data Utilization in the IIoT Era: Strategies, Challenges, and Smart Processing Techniques with Node-RED"
+subtitle: Explore strategies, challenges, and smart processing techniques for enhancing legacy industrial data utilization in the IIoT era with Node-RED.
-description: A deeper dive with into making the most of legacy industrial data from the likes of Modbus and older, non IIoT protocols and putting it to work in an IIoT world.
+description: A deeper dive into making the most of legacy industrial data from the likes of Modbus and older, non IIoT protocols and putting it to work in an IIoT world.
 date: 2023-09-17
 authors: ["stephen-mclaughlin"]
 image: "/blog/2023/09/images/industrial-legacy-data-blog-image.png"